henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Run the script.

-Once prompted, type in the search term and number of headlines to be returned, and press enter.
+Once prompted, type in a search term and number of headlines to be returned, and press enter.

 The driver opens a tab in Chrome, press OK to accept cookies (haven't been able to automate this yet) and let the script run.